KTH/devops-course/contributions/presentation/week3/acoli-dsami/README.md

 **Relevance**

-Many organizations don't differentiate between these two practices.
+Many organizations don't differentiate between this two practises.
 By clarifying the distinction, teams can make more informed decisions about their release process, whether to prioritize control or velocity.